zearp/Nucintosh/README.md

 ## Updating
 Updating is easy, first copy the MLB/ROM/SystemSerialNumber/SystemUUID values from your current config to a text file then delete the whole EFI folder and replace it with the latest release/clone from this repo.
 Copy your PlatformInfo fields from the text file into the new config.
 Unless you made other changes this is all thats needed.

+Sometimes updates can revert sleep related settings.
+This doesn't always happen but is something to keep in mind.
+If sleep stops working (properly) check and re-apply the power settings like the post install section.

 ## Thunderbolt
 Should work as long as Thunderbolt security is set to legacy mode.
 Thanks to [crp724](https://github.com/zearp/Nucintosh/issues/3) for confirming.
 He also confirmed eGPU works in his Mantiz TB3 enclosure.
 I assume that if eGPU works then all other Thunderbolt stuff works as well.
 Thunderbolt devices need to be connected before starting up.
 Hotplug will not work.
 In order for Thunderbolt hotplugging to work you will need to [modify the firmware](https://github.com/zearp/Nucintosh/tree/tb3).